kyy-michelle/kyy-michelle.github.io/static/markdown/blog.md

 Had a bit of a slip up with asset paths.
 Was trying to add a background-image inside a style block like so `background-image: url('~/images/bg.jpg')`.
 Turns out `~` are used [as module requests](https://vuejs-templates.github.io/webpack/static.html), and so I should have used a root relative path instead.

 #### Design
-For the design I wanted to retain a similar theme, but improve upon the layout by making the main content container wider and more responsive.
-Transitions as the user scrolls down the page (shown in the screenshot below) is also something I'd like to keep.
+For the design I wanted to retain a similar theme, but improve upon the layout by making the main content container wider and by breaking up the content into separate pages.
+Transitions as the user scrolls down the page (shown in the screenshot of the old theme below) is also something I'd like to keep.

 ![Old website screenshot](/images/blog/site-old.jpg)